Godzilla: King of the Monsters (2019 film): Pre-production

 In late January 2017, Millie Bobby Brown was the first to be cast for the film, in her feature film debut.
 In February 2017, Kyle Chandler and Vera Farmiga were cast as the parents to Brown's character.
 In March 2017, it was reported that O'Shea Jackson Jr. was in talks for a role in the film.
 In April 2017, Aisha Hinds was confirmed to join the cast of the film.
 In May 2017, Anthony Ramos, Randy Havens, Thomas Middleditch, and Charles Dance were added to the cast, and Sally Hawkins was confirmed to return.
 A press release confirmed Watanabe's return for the sequel.
-In June 2017, Bradley Whitford and Zhang Ziyi were added to the cast, with the latter playing a "major role" in the MonsterVerse.
+In June 2017, Bradley Whitford and Zhang Ziyi were added to the cast, with the latter playing a "major role" in the Monsterverse.
 In July 2017, Elizabeth Ludlow was added to the cast.
-In April 2018, Jason Liles, Alan Maxson, and Richard Dorton were cast to provide the performance capture for the heads of King Ghidorah, with Dorton performing the left head, Liles performing the middle head, and Maxson performing the right head.
+In April 2018, Jason Liles, Alan Maxson, and Richard Dorton were cast to provide the motion capture for the heads of King Ghidorah, with Dorton performing the left head, Liles performing the middle head, and Maxson performing the right head.
 Other actors perform the body.
 Liles also provided the performance capture for Rodan.

 Matthew E. Cunningham was hired as a Senior Illustrator during the research and development stage.
 Cunningham designed most of the vehicles after the storyboard artist worked with Dougherty.
 Senior conceptual designer George Hull provided a series of concept paintings of vehicles and monster imagery.
 Production designer Scott Chambliss managed all the art directors.
 Artists would sometimes show concept art to the writers, producers, and director; however, Chambliss had final say on what would be shown to Dougherty and the producers.
 After the illustrations were approved, they were delivered for pre-vis.
 The visual effects used concept art and pre-viz as a reference.
 Legacy Effects, who had worked on Edwards' Godzilla, were brought back to provide additional concept art.